fatih/koding-wiki/framework/list/KDListView.md

   it get added to the predefined css classes (as seen above when explaining type)

-THe following methods are methods:
+The following methods are methods:

 * **empty:**